igorbasko01/stuff-doer/README.md

 Run the docker image, with the following command: `docker run -p 80:9080 --mount src=test,target=/root stuff-doer`

-That's all.
+That's all .
 It should start a server, and you can access it through: `http://localhost`